Shoutout To Recent Supporter George Clark. Thank You!

 Setting: Rocky coastal barrens, lowland brush, elevated rock outcrops, large boulders & coastal views.

-Facilities: Parking lot.
+Facilities: Large parking lot.
 No garbage cans or other facilities (pack out what you pack in).

 West Dover Provincial Park